 Tip 2 (Pro Tip): Watch how long homes stay on the market and how pricing changes over time.
 Avoid agents who rely on monthly price reductions.

 Curious about the market?
 Complete the contact form to request your complimentary Realty ONE Monthly Market Snapshot PDF today.
 Click here to view a sample PDF of the report and see the value for yourself.
+I wrote a post about it, including the number of showings current listings are getting.
+Read my Grand Junction Housing Market Report post.

 2. Pricing Strategy